doochik/babel-plugin-transform-react-ssr-try-catch/README.md

 ## Usage

 **You should enable this plugin only for server build.
-Use React 16 error boundaries from cient build.**
+Use React 16 error boundaries from client build.**

 **.babelrc**